 Sigma Delta Kappa English Honor Society (W).
-This organization strives to confer distinction for high achievement in English language and literature, provide cultural stimulation on the College campus, promote interest in literature and English language, foster the discipline of English in all its aspects including creative and critical writing, promote community among its members, and exhibit high standards of academic excellence.
+This organization strives to confer distinction for high achievement in English language and literature, provides cultural stimulation on the College campus, promotes interest in literature and English language, fosters the discipline of English in all its aspects including creative and critical writing, promotes community among its members, and exhibits high standards of academic excellence.